David Bouchier: A thoroughly modern marriage

-Marriage is not an easy choice.
-It seems to go against human nature.
-“Till death us do part” is a big commitment, especially now that we are all determined to live so long.
-Young men in particular are accused of being commitment-phobic.
-Yet they readily make lifetime commitments to things like tattoos, body piercing, football teams and Harley Davidsons.
+Marriage is splendid, when it works, but it is never an easy choice.
+“Till death do us part” is a big commitment, especially now that we are all determined to live so long.
+Young men especially are accused of being commitment-phobic.
+Yet they readily make lifetime commitments to things like tattoos, body piercings, football teams and Harley Davidsons.
 What’s so special about marriage?

-A wedding used to be a rendezvous with destiny.
+A wedding was once seen as a rendezvous with destiny.
 Now it’s more like a throw of the dice.
-Many people have to march down the aisle twice, or maybe three or more times before they pick a winner.
+Many brides and bridegrooms must march down the aisle twice, or maybe three or more times before they pick a winner.
 There’s no three strikes rule, which is good news for Mr. Trump, now on number three, and some people have a really hard time making the right choice.
-Liz Taylor for example, had eight husbands.
+Liz Taylor, for example, has had eight husbands.

-Romantics naturally hate this notion of conditional marriage, but consider that the result would be even more weddings, but without the intervening traumas of divorce.
-More weddings would mean more hearts and flowers, more tears, more bad poetry, more family drama, and many more shopping opportunities.
-Children could look forward to a regularly scheduled supply of new and indulgent parents, and nobody need ever feel trapped in a relationship again.
+Romantics naturally hate this notion of conditional marriage.
+But the happy result would be even more weddings, without the intervening traumas of divorce.
+More weddings would mean more hearts and flowers, more tears, more bad poetry, more family drama and many more shopping opportunities.
+Children could look forward to a regularly scheduled supply of new and indulgent step parents, and nobody need ever feel trapped in a relationship again.

-This is a perfectly rational, workable and sensible proposal, like having term limits on Congress.
-And like all rational, workable and sensible proposals, it stands absolutely no chance.
+This is a perfectly rational, workable and sensible proposal, like term limits on Congress.
+Like all rational, workable and sensible proposals, it will never happen.

 Copyright: David Bouchier